ASU-QUB-Challenge/FAQ/README.md

 # FAQ
 Frequently Asked Questions

-Please utilize this repository's Wiki - https://github.com/ASU-QUB-Challenge/FAQ/wiki - to submit questions and check for answers.
-If you don't find an answer to your question, add it to the wiki and we will get it answered within 24 hours.
+Please utilize this repository's Wiki - https://github.com/ASU-QUB-Challenge/FAQ/wiki - to check for answers to frequently asked questions.

 Two Sample Knowledgebase articles are included in this repository, as well as an example of a simple Chat Bot that responds with "Not Implemented" for each question or comment entered.